 - The Low-Carbon Energy Group studies the production of power and fuels from fossil fuels with CO2 capture, biomass as an energy source on its own and combined with fossil fuels, wind power, and batteries for power and storage.

 - The Policy & Integration Group synthesizes research discoveries and explores the policy implications of carbon mitigation strategies.
 It also works to communicate issues of carbon and climate to industry, government, NGO’s, and the general public.

-Led by CMI Co-Directors Stephen Pacala and Robert Socolow, the group has grown to include over 70 researchers.
+Led by CMI Co-Directors Stephen Pacala and Robert Socolow, the group has grown to include over 70 researchers who have published over 700 peer-reviewed articles.
 Together we are building a comprehensive view of the challenges of carbon mitigation – and how they can be overcome.